thomaxxl/safrs/README.md

 - POST : Create an object.

 Please check the [JSON:API spec](http://jsonapi.org/format/) for more implementation details.
-You can also check the interface in the [live demo](http://thomaxxl.pythonanywhere.com/api).
+You can also try out the interface in the [live demo](http://thomaxxl.pythonanywhere.com/api).

 <a class="mk-toclify" id="resource-objects"></a>
 ## Resource Objects